boken-engine/iakkai-saga-the-curse-of-blood/README.md

 <img src="raw/extra/village.png" alt="" width="200"/>&nbsp;
 <img src="raw/extra/tower.png" alt="" width="200"/>&nbsp;

-<p>Feel free to download the XCode project and create your own version of the story, using all the feature offered by the <a href="https://github.com/boken-engine/boken-engine">Boken Engine</a> framework.
+<p>Feel free to download the XCode project and create your own version of the story, using all the feature offered by the <a href="https://github.com/boken-engine/boken-engine">Boken Engine</a> package.

 ## Install from binaries